LEWES CROWN COURT

 MR. BLACKETT-ORD:

-I would be most ill-advised to say that anything is matter that you should
+I would be most ill-advised to say that anything is matter that you should not take into

 account.
-My submission on costs, and I am going to enlarge this slightly,
+My submission on costs, and I am going to enlarge this slightly, is really that

 is to look at the matter the wrong way round.
-The fact is that the Council
+The fact is that the Council served a

-Notice requiring my client to do, yes, just a few hundred pounds worth of
+Notice requiring my client to do, yes, just a few hundred pounds worth of work, that is

-all; but the Council served that Notice, the Council began all this and for
+all; but the Council served that Notice, the Council began all this and for the Council to

-say: I'Well, we have defended our Notice through two very expensive hearings
+say: I’Well, we have defended our Notice through two very expensive hearings and we

-have lost, but at the end of the day Mr. De Rivaz should not have been so
+have lost, but at the end of the day Mr. De Rivaz should not have been so trivial as to

-take the point", the short answer is if the Council serves Notices on
+take the point”, the short answer is if the Council serves Notices on people requiring

-them to do even only a few hundred pounds worth of work and are shown to
+them to do even only a few hundred pounds worth of work and are shown to be

 JUDGE HAYWARD:

-There is a letter we notice, it is a without prejudice letter, but we can
+There is a letter we notice, it is a without prejudice letter, but we can refer to that now

-we are talking about costs, in which Mr. De Rivaz did propose some settlement
+we are talking about costs, in which Mr. De Rivaz did propose some settlement after

 the Magistrates Court hearing and I note the Council's reaction was:

-Yes, it would be a sensible settlement, to settle you can withdraw all your
+Yes, it would be a sensible settlement, to settle you can withdraw all your appeal and

 do all the work.